 Public schools are among the most regulated industries in the United States.
 Constitutional, Legislative, and Judicial mandates control everything from the length of the school day/year to who is qualified to teach.
 This course will examine the legal precedents that impact instructional leaders.
-Distinct attention will be given to special education law, Constitutional freedoms, personnel law, civil law and to federal and state mandates related to student accountability.
+Distinct attention will be given to special education law, Constitutional freedoms, personnel and civil law and to federal and state mandates related to student accountability.
+The candidate will need to understand how to manage uncertainty, risk, competent initiatives, and politics of change for continuous improvement.
+This course teaches students how to develop and administer systems that are fair and equitable management of conflict for the P12 student, faculty, staff, leaders, family, and community.
+Candidates should expect to spend some hours in clinically related activities as part of this course.